bvibber/ogv.js/README.md

 For Ogg files with keyframe indices in a skeleton index, seeking is very fast.
 Otherwise,  a bisection search is used to locate the target frame or audio position, which is very slow over the internet as it creates a lot of short-lived HTTP requests.

-For WebM files, seeking is not yet supported; this will require refactoring the demuxer modules to present a synchronous i/o abstraction to the demuxer library.
+For WebM files with cues, efficient seeking is supported as well as of 1.1.2.

 As with chunked streaming, cross-site playback requires CORS support for the Range header.